 Zarius pounded the table with his fist.
 “That is not GOOD enough!
 There will BE no more scriptures written by Comicality!
-I want him FOUND!”
+I want him FOUND, and in our custody!”
 He said angrily.
-“Seal off his entire catalogue at the Nifty archives, and any vampire library that carries his messages.
-I want a complete information lockdown, and all of his works withheld from the public.
+“Seal off his entire catalogue in the Nifty archives, and any vampire library that carries his message.
+I want a complete information lockdown, and all of his works withheld from public viewing.
 If Comicality tries to add anything further, I want hunters there to collect him and bring him in for termination.
 This is a disgrace!
-His incompetence led to the maturation of a MONSTER…a creature that threatens to ruin ALL we have built!
-He has broken ancient laws put into place for our survival…and this will not be tolerated.”
+His incompetence led to the maturation of a MONSTER…a creature that threatens to ruin ALL that we have built!
+He has broken ancient laws that were put into place for our very survival.
+This will not be tolerated.”

 “Funny you should mention that, Lord Zarius.”
 Navius said with another wicked grin.
-“It appears that the Nifty Archive in the IceZone has recently suffered through an attack.
-It was partially destroyed, and is still under reconstruction…the texts within, including Comicality’s, are being moved to another library until repairs have been made.”
-He looked over at me.
+“It appears that the Nifty Archive in the IceZone has recently been the victim of a sudden attack.
+It was partially destroyed, and is still under reconstruction at this very moment…the texts within, including Comicality’s, are being moved to other libraries until repairs have been made.”
+He looked over at me, slyly.
 “Same blond halflife…same blue eyes.
-And on the same evening that many of our psychics claimed to have seen him with their own eyes.
+And on the same evening that many of our psychics within the area claimed to have seen the supposed ′chosen one′ with their own eyes.
 This is no coincidence.”

 Olujimi stated strongly, “The boy must be destroyed.
 Already the tragic events have begun!”

 Beraad added, “It’s obvious he is already losing control.
-How much longer can we afford to wait before he’s too strong for us to handle?”
+How much longer can we afford to wait before he’s too strong for our hunters to silence?”

 I stood up at the table, hoping to get them to hear my pleas.
 “May I please beg for all of you to listen to me.
 Just this once.
 To consider what we are talking about.”
 I said.
 “I realize that you all look at me as though I am a lesser vempirae because of my age…but I have spent a century learning our customs, studying our legends, contemplating the ways of our kind.
 I understand the fear and concern of those on the council, and it is not without reason that you feel this way.
 But the legend of the vampire Mimic and the Dawn are, perhaps, the most IMPORTANT and prolific philosophies of our time.
 Despite what has happened in the past, or even what is happening now, there is no reason to believe that the boy is anything other than confused.
 Scared.
 And without proper guidance.”
 Looking around the table, I had their attention…but they didn’t seem to be softening at all on their decision.
 “Don’t you see?
 He could actually BE the chosen one.
 For centuries, all of his predecessors, any vampires even showing SIGNS of potentially being a Mimic…have been hunted down and slaughtered without any question as to whether or not it was necessary.
+And what has been the end result?
+Countless wars, global disasters, holocausts and genocides, riots and uprisings and horrors on a level that could have been prevented if the message was allowed to thrive as it was meant to.
 Is your faith so fragile?
 Your reasoning so blind?
 That you would execute this boy before he has the opportunity to share with us a message that could possibly redeem us from all that we have done?”

 Simone said, “It is our duty to neutralize threats BEFORE they happen, Romero.
 If we wait, he will become too powerful for even the best of us to challenge him.”

-“So we slay them?
-One after the other.
-Out of fear.
+“So we slay him?
+And all who are like him?
+One after the other?
+Out of fear?
 Why?”
 I asked.
-“What is there to be frightened of?
-We are being given a gift.
+“What is there to be so frightened of?
+We are being given a precious gift.
 For the first time in 600 years, the fates have provided us with another chance to experience a level of awakening that has been lost since the oldest of us have walked the Earth.
 Instead of taking advantage of it…we fear and persecute anything and everything different from us.
-We reject growth, we shun those with radical ideas, we attack new information with skepticism, and mockery, and HATE.
+We reject growth, we shun those with radical ideas, we attack new information with skepticism, and mockery, and HATE!
 Why?
-So that we can maintain control over the population in our sector?
-Keep them on puppet strings and breed a civilization of virtual ‘sleepwalkers’ with no goals or desires except for the ones weallow them to have?
-Have we come so far from daylight that we have forgotten the importance of our individuality, our independence….maybe even our freedom?”
+So we can maintain control over the population in our tiny little sector of town?
+Keep them on puppet strings and breed a civilization of virtual sleepwalkers with no goals or desires except for the ones we allow them to have?
+Have we come so far from daylight that we have forgotten the importance of our individuality, our independence…maybe even our humanity?”
 I asked them.
 “If we hunt this innocent boy down, and he truly is the chosen one, then we lose.
 We ALL suffer from not having heard his message.
-To do this would be an act of brutality.”
+To do this would not only be an act of ignorance, but of sheer brutality.”

 Navius, as I expected, rejected the idea.
-“Over and over, we have all sat here and listened to Romero whine and complain about our treatment of the other potentials.
+“Over and over, we all listen to Romero whine and complain about our treatment of the other potentials.
 The same argument, again and again.
 He has no concern for the well being of the MILLIONS of vampires walking in darkness.
-No. He has let his bleeding heart care more for these random abnormalities than the whole of our kind, personally feeling the sting of guilt for each one that we destroy.
+No. He has let his bleeding heart care more for these random abnormalities than for the whole of our kind, personally feeling the sting of guilt for each one that we destroy.
 But since you’ve chosen to take it upon yourself to ask such questions…let me ask YOU one…” He said.
 “What if you’re wrong?
 Hmmm?
 If WE’RE wrong, then we lose one newblood vampire, and life goes on.
-But if YOU’RE wrong…we’re talking about the unraveling of a foolproof system that has ensured our survival for thousands of years.
-Are you going to able to carry that on your conscience?
-When vampires are being hunted down like dogs in the streets by humans who neither know or care about how particularly ‘special’ they are?”
+But if you′re wrong…we’re talking about the unraveling of a foolproof system that has ensured our survival for thousands of years.
+Are you going to able to carry the burden of thousands of murdered vampires on your conscience?
+When our kind is being hunted down like dogs in the streets by panicked humans who neither know or care about how particularly ‘special’ we are…will you still feel the same way about the dangerous entities that you tried to save for ’emotion’s’ sake?”
 Navius then looked around the table.
-“Romero knows the details of the prophecy.
+“Romero knows the details of the coming prophecy.
 I’m sure we all do.
 He’s claiming to be the expert here.
-So ask yourselves…what happens…when the Mimic’s siredies?
+So ask yourselves…what happens…when the Mimic’s sire dies?
 What happens when he goes all out to protect him?
-ALREADY he has displayed great acts of rage and violence…but we are talking about a tortured soul who has only ONE anchor left that leads him back to his humanity.
+ALREADY he has displayed great acts of rage and violence…but we are talking about a tortured soul who has only ONE anchor left in this life that leads him back to his so-called peace of mind.
 What happens when that anchor is gone…and there is only fury and suffering left behind?”

 I paused.
-A dangerous thing when addressing the Circle Nocturnus.
-I didn’t know exactly how to answer at first, but I tried to push forward with a motion that I knew was going to be met with opposition right away.
+A dangerous thing when addressing the members of the Circle Nocturnus on such a solemn evening.
+I didn’t know exactly how to answer at first, but I tried to push forward with a notion that I knew was going to be met with opposition right away.
 “I am only asking that we embrace the boy for as long as we can.
 We can bring him here.
-We can question him, learn about him, offer him some level of advice, give him direction and purpose.
-With the proper guidance he can lead us to the Vampire Dawn and we can restore faith in the future Mimics to come.
+We can question him, learn about him, offer him some level of advice and guidance…direction and purpose.
+With the proper teaching, he can lead us all into the Vampire Dawn and we can restore the faith for the future Mimics to come.
 The vampires at this table are NOT deities.
-As much as we’d like to believe we are, we are no better and no worse than other vampire out there.
-This is our opportunity to advance together as one.
+As much as we’d like to believe we are, we are no better and no worse than the other vampires out there, fighting to understand where they belong in the world.
+This is our opportunity to advance together, as one.
 Wasn’t that the purpose of crossing over into darkness in the first place?
 There was a time when learning from our differences was what really mattered.
 Where did that Utopian mentality go to?
 What will we lose if he turns out to be the one?
-Our imaginary ‘control’?
+Our imaginary control?
 Our money making businesses, our petty politics, our falsely perceived ‘greatness’?
 Maybe all of the above.
 But isn’t it worth it…if it makes the world a better place?
 Can’t we give up the control and the money and the shadows and the secrecy for the chance to elevate to something with greater meaning?”

 “He talks nonsense.”
 Beraad said.

-“This council, and many others, are approaching a disgusting state of corruption.
-It has become more of a chess game to maintain order and satisfy egos while keeping up the appearance that we are doing it for the good of the people.
-Keeping our pockets fat while looming over the others who live in sewers and abandoned buildings, or who turn to spice dealing and prostitution, in order to keep themselves in a protective habitat and safe from daylight.
-There are SOME vempirae at this table that would do anything to keep another source of power from coming into existence.
-And it is THAT threat that keeps us all in this violent circle of chaos and murder.”
+“This council, and many others, are approaching a disgusting and irreversible state of corruption.
+It has become more of a chess game to maintain order and satisfy egos while keeping up the appearance that we are doing it for the good of the people, than a service for the well being of the people we claim to protect.
+Keeping our pockets fat while looming over the others who live in sewers and abandoned buildings, or who turn to spice dealing and prostitution, in order to keep themselves in a protective habitat and safe from daylight so they don’t PERISH in the poverty stricken areas we allow them to dwell in without escape.
+I dare any one of you to trade places with them.
+There are SOME vempirae at this very table that would do anything to keep another source of power from coming into existence.
+And it is that imaginary threat that keeps us all in this violent circle of chaos and murder.”
 I said.

 Mistress Simone was outraged.
 “Hold your tongue, Romero!
-How DARE a vampire of such unimpressive age address the council this way.”
+How DARE a vampire of such unimpressive age address the rest of the council this way.”

 Beraad asked me, “And what are YOU willing to sacrifice, Romero?
-How much of your lifestyle are you willing to give up, for a fabled message that may never come?”
+How much are you willing to give up, for a fabled message that may never come?”

 And I answered, quite simply, “Everything.”

 Lord Zarius looked at me, and gave me a gracious nod.
-Finally, at least someone heard me.
+Finally, at last, someone heard me.
 “Perhaps Romero has a point.
-Until we have reason to think the Mimic is unstable…we should be able to reach out to the child, and assess his mental state before giving him a death sentence.”
+Until we have reason to think the Mimic is unstable…we should be able to reach out to the child and assess his mental state before giving him a death sentence.”

 Soren bowed to one knee in front of the Circle, and Zarius was first to address him.
-“Vampire Soren…Navius here tells us that you were a ‘witness’ to the Mimic’s capabilities.
+“Vampire Soren…Navius here tells us that you were an eye witness to the Mimic’s capabilities.
 Is this accurate?”